joellama/igrins_contfit/README.md

 # Useage

     python cont_fit.py SDCK_20180115_0109.spec.fits

 Will produce 2 additional files:

  SDCK_20180115_0109.flat.fits a fits file with 4 extensions:

   1) Original spectrum

   2) Wavelength

   3) Blaze fit (useful if using the routine on A0s to then apply to target stars)

   4) Flattened spectrum

+ SDCK_20180115_0109.flat.png - plot of the original spectrum and the flattened spectrum